Mykhailo-Pasternak/MovieFinder/README.md

-# 👋 Welcome to "Movie Finder" app  - js + qjery - API - AJAX
+# 👋 Welcome to "Movie Finder" app

 # js + qjery - API - AJAX - (Adaptive for all devices)